Xubuntu/wiki.xubuntu.org/New-Tester-Start.md

 basics to join the community, start to help making Xubuntu better, and get testing.

-There are a few terms which we use both within these pages and elsewhere in the Xubuntu world.

--   OS - Operating System, referring here to Xubuntu
--   ISO/Image - the file you download to install Xubuntu
--   Cycle - this refers to the 6 month development cycle which ends with the release of the next Xubuntu-version.
--   LP - Launchpad - a site where much of the source code, bug reports are hosted, and where you can ask questions, report bug.
--   VM - Virtual Machine, software to emulate a computer within a computer; examples of such software are VMWare, VirtualBox and the Linux Kernel based Virtual Machine (KVM)
--   IRC - Internet Relay Chat - a service allowing people to communicate online.

 **Right, OK, How do I start helping?**

 It\'s as easy as 1, 2, 3 \...